On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Preliminaries

 Let $X$ be a compact complex manifold.
 The hypercohomology of a bounded complex of sheaves of abelian groups $\cF^\bullet$ on $X$ is denoted by $\bH^\bullet(X,\cF^\bullet)$.
 For any subring $R \subset \bC$, we define $H^{k,k}(X,R)$ as the kernel of the composition

 where $\gO_X^{\bullet}$ is the holomorphic de Rham complex.
 Note that we have

-(which does not necessarily hold if $\bQ$ is replaced by other rings \eg $\bR$).
+(which does not hold in general if $\bQ$ is replaced by other rings, \eg~$\bR$).
 When $X$ is a compact K\"ahler manifold, $H^{k,k}(X,R)$ is the sub-$R$-module of $H^{2k}(X,R)$ consisting of elements whose image in $H^{2k}(X,\bC)$ is of type $(k,k)$ with respect to the Hodge decomposition.
 The weight filtration of a mixed Hodge structure $H$ is denoted by $\bW_\bullet H$.

-We follow~\cite{DemaillyAM} for the definition and convention of positive cones, and the reader is referred to \emph{loc. cit.} for related basic properties.
+We follow~\cite{DemaillyAM} for the definition and convention of positive cones, and the reader is referred to \textit{op.~cit.}\ for related basic properties.

 \ssec{K\"ahler forms on normal complex spaces}